By Deborah Jeanne Sergeant

 Many consultants marketing to entrepreneurs brand their programs and seminars with words like “golden,” “riches,” or “success.”
 But Mike Michalowicz’s book, The Toilet Paper Entrepreneur (HarperCo, 2008) and site of the same name demonstrate the off-beat approach that represents his own entrepreneurial experience, too.

-Home Business® Magazine recently sat down with Michalowicz to discuss recession-era entrepreneurship.
+Home Business Magazine sat down with Michalowicz to discuss his thoughts on entrepreneurship.

 Home Business Magazine (HBM): Why are you “The Toilet Paper” Entrepreneur”?